-Ekiti Varsity students cry out as ASUU strike enters third month
+Ekiti varsity students cry out as ASUU strike enters third month

 “Other consequences are increased health casualties, epileptic power supply, inability to pass accreditation, staff and students’ increased agitations, among others.’’

-He said ASUU and other unions of the university would not return to work until all the demands were met.
+He said ASUU and other unions of the university would not return to work until all the demands are met.

 According to him, the strike began after ASUU and other unions of the university lost four of their members due to unpaid salaries and inability to maintain their families.

-Olu sympathised with the students for missing classes, the unions had in the past cooperated with the management, thinking that the opportunity offered by the unions, would be well appreciated.
+Olu sympathised with the students for missing classes, saying the unions had, in the past, cooperated with the management, thinking that the opportunity offered by the unions would be well appreciated.

 Reacting, the Vice-Chancellor of the university, Prof. Samuel Oye-Bandele, said the management was not losing sight of the plight of the students.

-Oye-Bandele gave an assurance that everything humanly possible was being done to bringing the strike to an end.
+Oye-Bandele gave an assurance that everything humanly possible was being done to bring the strike to an end.

-The Non Academic Staff Union of Universities (NASU), Senior Staff Union of Nigerian Universities (SSANU), National Association of Technologies and Allied Matters had earlier embarked on strike.
+NAN reports that the Non Academic Staff Union of Universities, Senior Staff Union of Nigerian Universities, National Association of Technologies and Allied Matters had earlier embarked on strike.

 CLICK HERE TO READ MORE FROM: General